-Check out some of these books for your child to read while they are exploring people and their community this month:
+Check out some of these books for your child to read while they are exploring pets and animals this month: April Book List

 What books would you add to our list?

 It is always exciting to see a child’s face light up when they have an “Aha” moment!
 Children are naturally curious about their world and make connections as they experiment and explore.
 STEM is a national focus to expand children’s opportunities in Science, Technology, Engineering, and Mathematics.
 The foundation of a great STEM education begins in early childhood when a child’s intellect is nurtured by rich, hands-on experiences.

 At Creative World School, we nurture curiosity and wonder with a challenging curriculum.
 Our inquiry-based instruction perfectly integrates the learning goals of STEM education: at Creative World, we are all about Science, Math, Technology, and Engineering.
 Young engineers build bridges with blocks and emerging scientists observe and track the growth of classroom plants.
 Instead of rote memorization, our emphasis on problem solving and experimentation encourages children to be thinkers.
 These topics are integrated into our explorations in a fun and seamless way that nurtures our students’ intellect.
 We are proud to be part of their “lightbulb moments” every day!

 Here’s how YOU can integrate critical thinking into your family’s core foundation:

 Good nutrition and family-style meals are essential to the development of a healthy brain.
 Every parent wants their child to have a positive and healthy relationship with food, but the way we approach healthy eating is changing.
 The “clean plate club” may be a thing of the past as our nation fights an epidemic of childhood obesity.
 Research points to the importance of children selecting their own foods, adults modeling healthy eating habits, and providing diverse food choices as key factors influencing children’s eating habits.